 Migration is an important feature of today's increasingly globalized and interconnected world.
 Thus, there is a need for a better understanding of it.
 This course provides an introductory overview of the field of migration studies and examines the historical trends, current statuses, determinants, and consequences of both internal and international migration.
 It also provides an overview of the key concepts related to the study of migration and immigration.
 In this course, we will discuss the following questions: Why do people migrate?
 Why are some people more likely to migrate than others?
 How do they adapt in a new society?
 How has migration affected the lives of migrants and how have migrants and migration affected the lives of others?
-How does migration affect other social institutions such as family, education, labor market and other social organizations?
 How does migration intersect with gender, age, generations, and racial/ethnic minority status to produce differential outcomes?
 What do non-migrants think about migrants?
 What role does the state play in shaping migration policies, people's migration decisions and their outcomes?